cyra-starling/50.002-Log-Book/content/en/30oct.md

 language: "en"
 previous: "index.html"
 ---

-# 30 Oct 2019 - The day I realized I need to make a log book
+## 30 Oct 2019 - 2 Nov 2019
+# The day I realized I need to make a log book
 > A Good Friend of Mine:
 _"Do you know we have a log book that we need to write and will be checked during the first check off?"_

+Me:
 ![what](https://media3.giphy.com/media/91fEJqgdsnu4E/giphy.gif)

 Ok yes I just remembered that recently so here is my first entry.

 ---

-Here I'll be revising my labs and putting in some game ideas that I have thought of.
+Here I'll be revising my labs and Mini Hardware Project.

 ### **Lab 1**
 This lab mostly focused on trying to get familiarized with jsim syntax and the